Accreditation and Important Information

 IMPORTANT INFORMATION FOR FDRP Training Courses – Prior to 2017

-Please be advised from 1 May 2017 the Bond University Dispute Resolution Centre’s Family Dispute Resolution Practitioner training course will be changing due to the introduction of a new FDRP training package CHC 81115.
-This means there will be changes not only to course content but also to the required hours of supervised workplace family dispute resolution.
-The hours of supervised workplace family dispute resolution will be increased from 10 hours to 50 hours.
+Please be advised from 1 May 2017 the Bond University Dispute Resolution Centre’s Family Dispute Resolution Practitioner training course changed due to the introduction of FDRP training package CHC81115.

 Participants who completed courses up to December 2016: please note we are no longer able to sign certificate of competency under the old training package.
 Participants who did not complete the requirements by the deadline will need to re-train by completing the equivalent of the new training package.